arogozhnikov/python3_with_pleasure/README.md

 (In most cases) IDE will spot an error if you forgot to convert an accuracy to float.

 ## Matrix multiplication as @

-Let's implement one of the simplest ML models - a linear regression with l2 regulatization:
+Let's implement one of the simplest ML models - a linear regression with l2 regularization:

 ```
 # L2-regularized linear regression: || AX - b ||^2 + alpha * ||x||^2 -> min